Yang-Mills model for centrally extended 2d gravity: Further remarks and conclusions

+The same model can be formulated with Euclidean signature.
+The starting point for the Utiyama-Kibble-Sciama procedure is now the central extension $\mathfrak{e}_{0}={Span}\{P_1, P_2,J,Q\}$ of the Euclidean algebra in two dimensions, or Nappi-Witten algebra~\cite{Nappi-Witten}, whose Lie bracket is

-The classical action is the same as in eq.~(\ref{action-intro}), except for the sign in front of $F^2$, which is now positive since the right hand side of eq.~(\ref{identity-epsilon}) changes its sign for Euclidean signature.
-Vacuum solutions have constant scalar curvature and constant $\ast\/ F$ and are now locally isomorphic to 2d Euclidean space, the sphere or the hyperbolic plane.
+The classical action is the same as in eq.~(\ref{action-intro}), except for the sign in front of $F^2$, which is now positive since the right-hand side of eq.~(\ref{identity-epsilon}) changes its sign for Euclidean signature.
+Vacuum solutions are either black hole type or have constant scalar curvature and constant $\ast\/ F$, in which case they are locally isomorphic to 2d Euclidean space, the sphere or the hyperbolic plane.